kakashi336/ARC/README.md

 a grid of size (n,n) after merging the colors with respective pattern (replace color with 0 if the pattern consists of black (color code=0) color pixel.

+solve_c8cbb738(x)
+This function takes a grid (Which contains rectangular shapes) and returns a grid with all the shapes fitted to the maximum dimension of all the rectangles.

+solve_aabf363d(x)
+This function takes a grid (Which contains output color of the figure at first column last row) and returns a grid with the object drawn with the given color.